frytoli/bachanalysis/README.md

 ## Data sets:

-1.
+1. General data about the shows
-  1.1.
-Data about The Bachelor
+  1. Data about The Bachelor
-  1.2.
-Data about The Bachelorette shows
+  2. Data about The Bachelorette shows
-2.
+2. General data about the shows' seasons
-  1.2.
-Data about The Bachelor seasons
+  1. Data about The Bachelor seasons
-  1.2.
-Data about The Bachelorette seasons
+  2. Data about The Bachelorette seasons
 3. Data about The Bachelor and The Bachelorette contestants
 4. Instagram data from contestants